apapamichalis/a_maze/README.md

       optional argument (fourth or second, respectively).
 Default is ```true```* Eg ```maze = MazeLoader.load('valid_maze_filename', false)``` will skip validations and allow anything to be constructed as a Maze Object.
 User must be **extremely** sure the data provided comply with the maze definition specs.

-3. Create an instance of MazeSolver ```class: solver = MazeSolver.new(maze)```.
-The maze solver will duplicate the maze it is given, so that it will not mutate it
+3. Create an instance of MazeSolver ```solver = MazeSolver.new(maze)```.
+The maze solver will duplicate the maze it is given, so that it will not mutate it.
+ It can also support more algorithms (if their class definitions are present) with ```solver = MazeSolver.new(maze, 'algorithm name')```.
+A conditional must be added inside MazeSolver.new method for each one.

 4. Find the path (if it exists): ```solution = solver.solve```